St12n/stijn-Order/README.md

     - Amount (stock)

 ### Story 5: View report of orders
-As a customer I want to see a report of all my orders so I can get an overview of what I ordered and how much it cost.
+As a user I want to see a report of all my orders so I can get an overview of what I ordered and how much it cost.
 - The report should contain per order:
     - The id(entifier) of the order
     - Per item group of the order